MandaBrown/reveal.js/data_warehouse_talk.md

   - Student deletion
   - Lesson Projection
   - Array Projection
+  - Dependent Facts

 - The incremental ETL process also does limited aggregation.

 #### Initial Load

-Similar to incremental load, but with optimizations for loading up a lot of data.
+Similar to incremental load, but with optimizations for loading up a lot of data, and includes archived data.

 ---